DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-05-mapping-our-assumptions.md

 ## Our assumptions

-We took the high risk, unknown assumptions and collated them into categories:
+We took the high-risk, unknown assumptions and collated them into categories:

 1. Collection via an alternative service
     - The Register trainee teachers (Register) team could add more fields to their service to get the data we need from schools